 You can explore, create and help your own backyard buddies, to help them survive and to thrive into the future.

-For over 47 years, FNPW has been creating parks and saving species.
+For almost 50 years, FNPW has been creating parks and saving species.

 We’re a non-government organisation on a mission to protect Australia’s ecosystems and native species for generations to come.
 Australia is a land like no other, with about one million different native species.
 More than 80 per cent of the country’s flowering plants, mammals, reptiles and frogs are unique to Australia, along with most of its freshwater fish and almost half of its birds.